 - those already admitted to a foreign Bar, including Canadians (Applicants for Admission on Transfer); and

 - those not admitted to a foreign Bar, including Canadians with a foreign law degree (Applicants for Enrolment in Bar Admission Course and as an Articled Clerk);

 An overview of the application process is set out in the Internationally Trained Lawyers Pathway Diagram

-If you have any questions or comments about the pathway document, please contact the Equity Officer at firstname.lastname@example.org.
+If you have any questions or comments about the pathway document, please contact the Administrator, Education & Credentials at firstname.lastname@example.org.

 Are you an internationally trained lawyer interested in connecting with a legal workplace in Nova Scotia?

-To connect to a legal workplace in Nova Scotia, please contact the Observership Program Coordinator at email@example.com.
+To connect to a legal workplace in Nova Scotia via the Observership Program, please contact the Manager, Equity & Access, at email@example.com.

-For more information, the Immigrant Settlement Association of Nova Scotia (ISANS) website offers these helpful resources:
+For more information, the Immigrant Services Association of Nova Scotia (ISANS) website offers these helpful resources:

 - Working in your field > lawyers: This page offers a professional self-assessment tool and other useful suggestions and links for internationally trained lawyers.

 - Career Pathway Loan Fund: A community-based partnership that provides support services for internationally trained workers to overcome financial barriers in the foreign credential recognition process, and to assist them in their return to work.